Dilraj07/Inventory-Management/README.md

 ## 🧠 Data Structures & Algorithms

-Everything in PIRS is built showing *why* a specific data structure is chosen for a task.
+Everything in Saaman is built showing *why* a specific data structure is chosen for a task.

 | Feature | Data Structure | Why? |
 | :--- | :--- | :--- |